APOTEk-Systems/APOTEK_Bakery_Backend/api-endpoint.md

 - User Tracking: Standardized across entities (except Users and Settings): All use `createdBy` (auto-set on create) and `updatedBy` (auto-set on update).
 Business-specific fields (e.g., `approvedBy`, `receivedBy`, `producedBy`) are added only where relevant for transparency without redundancy.
 For example, in Sales, `soldBy` serves as `createdBy` since creation implies selling.

 ## Users & Role Management
 Handles user authentication, creation, and permission assignments.
-Roles are limited to 'admin' and 'cashier', but permissions are granular (e.g., cashiers can have custom subsets like read:sales but not write:inventory).
+Roles are limited to 'admin' and 'cashier', but permissions are granular (e.g., cashiers can have custom subsets like view:sales but not create:inventory, update:inventory).
 No data-level user tracking on Users entities.

 ### Authentication Endpoints